willmertens/willmertens.github.io/_drafts/homestead-search-tool.md

 blurb: ""
 ---

+PLSS covers 75% of the land area of the US

 The [General Land Office (GLO)](https://en.wikipedia.org/wiki/General_Land_Office) was the federal government organization responsible for administering public lands in the United States.
 It existed from 1812 until 1849, when it was placed under the Department of the Interior and later merged with the United States Grazing Service to become the Bureau of Land Management (BLM) in 1946.

 Among other things, the GLO took over responsibility for finishing the [Public Land Survey System](https://en.wikipedia.org/wiki/Public_Land_Survey_System) (PLSS) from the Department of the Treasury.
 Another responsibility of the GLO was administering the homestead acts, with land allocation being facilitated by the PLSS.